emqx/cloud-docs/en_US/quick_start/create_free_trial.md

 * Use all EMQ X features such as rule engine, monitoring management, etc.

-* Support for MQTT, WebSockets, MQTT over TLS/SSL, Websockets over TLS protocol connections.
+* Support for MQTT, WebSockets, MQTT over TLS/SSL, WebSockets over TLS protocol connections.

   > For additional protocol support, you can submit a [ticket](../feature/tickets.md) or send email (cloud@emqx.io) to get in touch with us.